enclave-networks/api-automation-scripts/itglue.com/README.md

-# Filter an Enclave Gateway Policy to provide a route to IT Glue IP addresses
+# Filter an Enclave Gateway Policy to provide a route to ITGlue IP addresses

+Enclave can help to protect access to ITGlue accounts by using ITGlue's [IP Access Control](https://www.itglue.com/features/ip-access-control/) feature and configuring Enclave to route traffic to their platform via an Enclave Gateway with a known static IP address.

+If you do not wish to route all traffic through the Enclave gateway, follow these steps and use this script to configure an Enclave policy.

+1. Setup an Enclave Gateway
+2. Enable the Gateway to route traffic to any IP address, using `0.0.0.0/0`
+3. Setup a Gateway Access Policy, choose sender tags and the Enclave Gateway
+4. Configure subnet filtering rules on the policy to only route traffic for ITGlue IP addresses
+5. Use ITGlue's [IP Access Control](https://www.itglue.com/features/ip-access-control/) to restrict access to the Enclave Gateway IP address

+## Using this PowerShell script

-ITGlue do not publish the IP addresses of the services.
-If you wish to whitelist access to ITGlue using Enclave, you will need to schedule a script to dynamically resolve ITGlue server IP addresses on a regular basis and use the Enclave API surface to automatically update IP filtering rules on an Enclave Gateway policy.
+Unfortunately, ITGlue do not publish IP addresses of their services so we need to dynamically resolve ITGlue server IP addresses from DNS.

+This script accepts ITGlue service DNS records as inputs (e.g. `customer1.eu.itglue.com`), and resolves those hostnames into IP addresses (e.g. `18.196.134.151`) which are then added as IP filtering rules to the relevant Enclave Gateway Policy using the Enclave API.

-We recommend you schedule execution of this script on your RMM platform or as an Azure Function on a recurring timer, using the platform's secrets management capability to safely provide the `<apiKey>` value to the PowerShell script.
+You should schedule this script to run on a regular basis as ITGlue service IP addresses may change.
+We recommend this script is run by your RMM platform or as an Azure Function on a recurring timer.
+You should use the platform's secrets management capability to safely provide your `<apiKey>` to the script.

 ```bash
 .\gateway-policy-dns-update.ps1 -orgId <orgId> `